webrgp/lt-docs/README.md

 ### 1.6 Project Roadmap

-The project was divided into several stages:
+The project was completed in three main stages:

-- Initial Consultation: Understanding the client's needs and planning the migration.
-- Setting Up the Server: Provisioning and managing the server using Laravel Forge.
-- Migrating the Website: Transferring the website to the new server and overcoming server and development limitations.
-- Testing / QA: Ensuring the website functions correctly on the new server.
+1. **Server Setup and Website Migration:** This involved setting up the new server on Digital Ocean using Laravel Forge and migrating the website from the old server to the new one.
-- Finalizing Migration: Making the necessary DNS changes to point the domain to the new server.
+2. **DNS Update:** After the migration was completed and tested, the DNS records were updated to point to the new server.
+3. **Website Updates:** Minor updates were performed on the website after the migration.

 ### 1.7 Challenges and Solutions (with Context)